-Shaun Johnson begins his fourth season with the NM State football team as the Aggies' running backs coach.
+Shaun Johnson begins his fifth season with the NM State football team as the Aggies’ running backs coach.

 In 2011, Johnson guided running back Kenny Turner, who rushed for 1,074 yards and 10 touchdowns and was named a second team All-WAC selection.
 Turner became just the second 1,000-yard rusher for the Aggies since the 2000 season.
 The running back squad tallied 1,625 yards on the season and 16 touchdowns.

 Johnson helped Turner lead the Aggies in rushing in 2010.
 Turner rushed for 461 yards on 115 carries, scoring two touchdowns.
 He also guided running back Seth Smith, who rushed for 385 yards and a team leading three touchdowns.
 On the year, the Aggies rushed for 1,549 yards as a team, scoring eight touchdowns on the ground.

 Johnson came to NM State after spending three years as the Utah State running backs coach from 2006-08.
 During his final season, Johnson was responsible for developing Utah State’s current star running back Robert Turbin.
 In addition to directing the Utah State running backs, Johnson also coached the kickoff return unit.
 In 2006 and 2007, Johnson coached kick returner Kevin Robinson, who set the NCAA career all-purpose yards per play record.
 Robinson also became one of six players in NCAA history with a total of eight combined punt and kick returns for touchdowns in a career.
 Additionally, Robinson has the school record with four career kickoff returns for touchdowns.